1. You Need A Large Down Payment To Buy A House In Albuquerque

 It’s important to understand the amount of money you need upfront for costs such as a down payment, escrow impounds, credit report, loan origination fees, recording fees, title services, property taxes, and property insurance.
 Typically, closing costs are 2 to 5 percent of the purchase price of the home.

 The motivation and the amount of equity in the home plays a big role in the sales price.
 Motivated sellers will sell their home for less than asking price.
 On the other hand some sellers do not have enough equity to sell their home without writing a check at closing.
-These sellers will over price their home in hope that some “sucker” will buy their homes.
+These sellers will over price their home and hope that some “sucker” will buy their house.

 An experienced real estate agent with knowledge of the market can help you make the right decision when it comes to making an offer.

-8. All Agents Are The Same
+8. All Real Estate Agents Are The Same

 Real estate agents are just like any other profession.
 There are great real estate agents and some, not so great.
 Myers & Myers Real Estate has some of the best real estate agents in Albuquerque.
 You need an agent that knows the market and has a lot of experience.
-Experience comes in the form of how many transactions do the complete per year.
+Experience comes in the form of how many transactions do they complete per year.
 Some real estate agents work only part time as a real estate agent.
 Find an agent with experience, one you can trust, and one you can work with.
 Contact us Today to your home search started!

-9. Seller Will Make Repairs Based On The Inspection Report
+9. Seller Will Make Repairs Based On Inspections

-It is critical to get the appropriate home inspections prior to purchasing a home.
-After inspections, your real estate agent will assist you as much as they can when it comes to negotiating repairs to be made by the seller.
+It is critical to get the appropriate home inspections prior to buying a house in Albuquerque.
+After inspections, your real estate agent will assist you in negotiating repairs to be made by the seller.

 The buyer and seller must come to an agreement acceptable to each other.
-If the buyer and seller cannot reach an agreement, the purchase agreement is terminated and the buyer will have their earnest money returned to them.
+If the buyer and seller cannot reach an agreement, the purchase agreement is terminated.
+And the buyer will have their earnest money returned to them.
 This is clearly defined in the Purchase Agreement used by real estate agents in the Albuquerque Metro area.

-10. It’s Cheaper To Rent Than Buy A Home In Albuquerque NM
+10. It’s Cheaper To Rent Than Buy A House In Albuquerque

-This is one of the most controversial topics surrounding buying versus selling, and it really does come down to a personal decision.
+This is one of the most controversial topics surrounding buying a house in Albuquerque versus renting.
+And it really does come down to a personal decision.
 There are benefits to buying a home and there are benefits to renting a home.
 You probably should not buy a home if you do not plan to stay in the home for at least 3 or 4 years.
 It will cost you about 9% to 10% of the sales price to sell your home.
 If homes are increasing in value by 3% per year, it will take you 3 years to cover costs to sell your home.